fatimakazim/fk2231-Manus-et-machina/_posts/2019-04-18-welcome-to-jekyll.md

 ## 🎒 What's in My Bag?

-Ever wondered what essentials I carry with me every day?
 Here’s a breakdown of the items in my bag, from tech gadgets to random surprises!

 ### ✨ The Essentials:
 - **📱 Phone** - My lifeline for communication, notes, and capturing moments.